pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 res.then(good).catch(bad);

 ```
-In a way this is similar to promisifying `geolocation` we have done earlier.
+In a way, this is similar to promisifying `geolocation` we have done earlier.
 In case it didn't make sense at that time, hope this serves as a recap as you know more about promises now.

-## Async Await
+## Async-Await

 This article will be incomplete if I do not talk about the new Async/Await pair introduced to make, well, Async code easy to read.
 It makes Async Code look like synchronous code, but let's other tasks get access to main thread while async activity is in progress.